-UnitedHealthCare Insurance Company Inc. complies with applicable Federal civil rights laws, to include both Title VII of the Civil Rights Act of 1964 and Section 1557 of the Affordable Care Act.
-Pursuant to Section 1557, UnitedHealthCare Insurance Company, Inc. does not discriminate, exclude people, or treat them differently on the basis of race, color, national origin, age, disability, or sex.
+UnitedHealthcare complies with all applicable Federal civil rights laws, to include both Title VII of the Civil Rights Act of 1964 and Section 1557 of the Affordable Care Act.
+Pursuant to Section 1557, M.D.
+IPA does not discriminate, exclude people, or treat them differently on the basis of race, color, national origin, age, disability, or sex.

-If you think you were treated unfairly because of your sex, age, race, color, disability or national origin, you can send a complaint to:
+If you think you were treated unfairly because of your sex, age, race, color, disability or national origin, you may file a 1557 complaint with UnitedHealthcare mail or by phone at:

+Civil Rights Coordinator

-Civil Rights Coordinator.
-UnitedHealthCare Civil Rights Grievance
+UnitedHealthcare Civil Rights Grievance